cfu288/CellNeuro/Notes.md

     * other known deficiencies in CREB in humans which also show learning problems

 ### The Eye
-  * Goal 1: to forma sharp image onto the retina where the sensory cells detect it.
+  * Goal 1: to form a sharp image onto the retina where the sensory cells detect it.
     * Amount of light brought to the retina can be adjusted by adjusting pupil diameter
     * Making a sharp image uses cornea but especially lens, lens changes shape to accomodate focus on close objects.
       * ciliary muscle, relaxed is streched lens, focuses in distance due to flat lens.
 Up close, ciliary muscles clench, lens is rounder.